bfarago/bjtcputoolchain/README.md

 Usage:
 ------
-  asmb.exe filename.asm
+  asmb.exe filename.asm -l -f

-  or type file.asm |asmb.exe
+  or as pipe: type file.asm |asmb.exe -o a -b a.out -l -f

-  writes a binary files:  a.out and a.lst a.coe a.v
+  writes a binary file as *.bin by default or as a.out if -b a.out switch override the default bin output.
+The -l switch for *.lst and -f switch generate *.coe *.v files.

   help: asmb -h